Tools4everBV/HelloID-Conn-Prov-Source-ADP-Workforce/docs/en-US/ConvertTo-RawDataPersonObject.md

 ```

 ## DESCRIPTION
-Converts the worker object to a raw data person object that can be imported into HelloID.
+Converts the ADP Worker object to a \[RawDataPersonObject\] that can be imported into HelloID
-Change this according to your ADP Workforce environment

 ## EXAMPLES